Mrswolf/Mrswolf.github.io/_posts/2024-01-11-vscode-cpp.md

 <!-- toc -->

 I use Visual Studio when I work at the company.
 Visual Studio does provide a better coding experience on the Windows platform.
-But honestly, the majority of the coding at the company is just bug fixing, which is less enjoyable. <!-- more -->  I've made a plan about improving my c++ coding skills since 2024 in my spare time with [my Manjaro system]({% post_url 2019-05-24-manjaro %}).
+But honestly, the majority of the coding at the company is just bug fixing, which is less enjoyable.
+I've made a plan about improving my c++ coding skills since 2024 in my spare time with [my Manjaro system]({% post_url 2019-05-24-manjaro %}).
 But I don't want to spend too much time diving into details about compiling, linking, etc., at least for now.
 I want an effortless dev environment to build c++ projects just like Visual Studio does.
-After some searching, I gotta say, building c++ projects on Linux isn't as hard as it seems at first glance.
+After some searching, I gotta say, building c++ projects on Linux isn't as hard as it seems at first glance.<!--more-->

 ## Compilers and Debug Tools
 In arch-like systems, installing these tools are easy: